-There are around 120,000 children in the UK who have the right to register citizenship here.
+There are thousands of children in the UK who have the right to register British citizenship.
 However, they face a number of challenges.

-The first is that many of them do not know they will need to register their citizenship.
-Many of them were raised in the UK, attended school here - many were even born here.
+The first is that many do not know they will need to register their citizenship.
+Many were raised in the UK, attended school here - many were even born here.
 But their rights are not automatically granted.

-The second problem is that, if they do know they need to register, the UK government charges a huge, profit making fee to every child.
-The government makes around £1000 in profit from each application, according to their own figures.
+The second problem is that the UK government charges a huge, profit-making fee to every child registering as a British Citizen.
+The fee is currently £1,012, although the cost of processing an application if just £372.
+The Home Office makes around £646 in profit from every application, according to their own figures.

 There's no fee waiver for children in poverty, or for children in care.
 There's no reduction if a family has multiple children.

-For an awful lot of children and families in the UK, over £1200 is simply prohibitively expensive - and so the children cannot register at all.
+For an awful lot of children and families in the UK, £1,012 is simply prohibitively expensive - and so the children cannot register at all.

 Quite simply - the UK Government is pricing young people out of their rights.
 This cannot continue.
 Rights should not be and must not become something only the wealthy can access.

-The Children's Network and PRCBC have worked together closely to tackle the problem in a number of ways.
+The Children's Network and PRCBC have worked together closely to campaign for change.

 We have involved teaching Trade Unions, to make sure as many teachers as possible are aware of the situation some of their children may be facing - with articles in their newsletters, events at the Trades Union Congress, and more.

-PRCBC have challenged the law through the courts - winning a judgement in 2019 that the fee did not live up to the Government's legal responsibility to consider "the best interest of the child".
-The government are appealing the verdict, but this is a huge step in the campaign.
+PRCBC have challenged the law through the courts - winning a judgment in the High Court in 2019 that the fee was unlawful because the Home Office had not fulfilled its legal responsibility to consider the best interests of the child.
+In 2020, the Court of Appeal agreed with this judgment.

 The campaign has made spectacular progress over the last few years - with the court case ruling giving real hope that the fee will be dropped.
 The campaign has also gathered huge, national interest - with press stories in the Financial Times, Independent, Guardian and more.